daikichidaze/resume_jp/index_en.md

 - <strong>M.S. in Chemistry, Tokyo Metropolitan University, Tokyo, 2016</strong>
   - Major: Cosmo chemistry / Geochemistry / Inorganic analytical chemistry
   - Research title: Formation process of the early solar system by chemical analysis of meteorites
-  - Obtained "A" grades for all classes in master course
+  - Obtained "A" grades for all classes in the master course
 - Misasa International Student Intern Program (MISIP) 2014
   - Institute for Planetary Materials, Okayama University, Tottori
-  - Mineralogical & chemical analysis of Chelyabinsk meteorite
+  - Mineralogical & chemical analysis of the Chelyabinsk meteorite

 ## LANGUAGE

-- Japanese: Naitive
+- Japanese: Native
 - English: Business level
   - TOEIC Listening & Reading Score 805
   - Working in Thailand: 2019 - Present
-  - Lived in U.S.: 1996 - 2000
+  - Lived in the U.S.: 1996 - 2000

 ---

 ## COMMUNITY INVOLVEMENT

-### Wagumi DAO (2022 - Present)
+### Wagumi DAO (2022)

-- Contributed to Decentralized autonomous organization promoting Web 3.0 projects from Japan. revitalized and engaged in management of the Discord community.
+- Contributed to a Decentralized autonomous organization promoting Web 3.0 projects from Japan.
+Revitalized and engaged in the management of the Discord community.

 ### Data Learning Guild (2020 - Present)

 - Contributed to an online community of Japanese data scientists.
 Promoting multiple projects improved various skills.
   - Nertwork analysis of slack conversation data：[ppt](https://speakerdeck.com/daikichidaze/slacknetutowakufen-xi).
   - Knowledge graph development using SemanticMediaWiki.
-  - Crowd funding project planned to launch a service to solve their challenges in learning data science.
+  - Crowdfunding project planned to launch a service to solve their challenges in learning data science.

 ### TMU-SFC (2010 - 2016)